224 pp., 9 x 10, 195 color plates, appends

 For more information about Adam Lucas, visit the Author Page.

-Steve Kirschner is senior associate athletic director for communications at the University of North Carolina.
+Steve Kirschner is senior associate athletic director for communications at the University of North Carolina at Chapel Hill.

 For more information about Steve Kirschner, visit the Author Page.

-Matt Bowers is associate director of athletic communications at UNC.
+Matt Bowers is associate director of athletic communications at the University of North Carolina at Chapel Hill.

 For more information about Matt Bowers, visit the Author Page.